Uterine fibroids and hysterectomy

 Allen RH, Kaunitz AM, Hickey M. Hormonal contraception.
 In: Melmed S, Polonsky, KS, Larsen PR, Kronenberg HM, eds.
 Williams Textbook of Endocrinology.
 13th ed.
 Philadelphia, PA: Elsevier; 2016:chap 18.

-American Congress of Obstetricians and Gynecologists.
+American Congress of Obstetricians and Gynecologists Committee on Gynecologic.
 Power morcellation and occult malignancy in gynecologic surgery: a special report.
-May 2014.

 Bartels CB, Cayton KC, Chuong FS, et al. An evidence-based approach to the medical management of fibroids: a systematic review.
 Clin Obstet Gynecol.
 2016;59(1):30-52.
 PMID: 26756261